lcyan/learning_git/readme.md

 add new line
 test push

-We are going to reacord some git commands here.
+We are going to reacord some git commands here. eg: add and so on.